DreamBoxSpy/hlmod/README.md

 # hlmod

-A generic modding framework for Hashlink, powered by Python
+A generic modding framework for Hashlink, powered by Python.
+The spiritual successor to [pyhl](https://github.com/N3rdL0rd/crashlink/tree/main/pyhl).

 ## Introduction; Or, "Why another modding framework?
 Don't we already have DCCM?"